 What started as an experiment in December 2013 has turned into one of Columbia's most spirited annual events-CoMoGives.
 CoMoGives is a fundraising campaign presented annually by the Community Foundation of Central Missouri designed to benefit participating organizations of many kinds.
-Donors select organizations they wish to support, log on to www.comogives.com to make their donations, and continue to watch their chosen organizations move up the Leaderboard.
-CFCM offers Challenge Grants to help motivate organizations to seek additional donations-18 Challenge Grants were offered in 2018-and the donations totaled over \$804,000 this past December.
+Donors select local nonprofit organizations they wish to support, log on to www.comogives.com to make their donations, and continue to watch their chosen organizations move up the Leaderboard.
+CFCM offers Challenge Grants to help motivate organizations to seek additional donations-20 Challenge Grants were offered in 2019-and the donations totaled nearly \$956,000 this past December.

-CoMoGives, a service of the Community Foundation of Central Missouri, has collected and distributed over \$2,700,000 to Columbia nonprofits since 2013.
+CoMoGives, a service of the Community Foundation of Central Missouri, has collected and distributed \$3,715,955 to Columbia nonprofits since 2013, benefitting over 200 local agencies.